nix-rust/nix/CONVENTIONS.md

 We represent sets of constants that are intended to be combined using bitwise operations as parameters to functions by types defined using the `bitflags!` macro from the [bitflags crate][bitflags].
+We name the type for a set of constants whose element's names start with `FOO_` `FooFlags`.

 ## Enumerations